-The Environment of Care and Positive Patient Care Outcomes
+How the Environment of Care Impacts Positive Patient Outcomes

 blueprints for a new hospital